 Brachial neuralgia, arm nerve pain, is the medical name for a pinched nerve in the neck.
 In its acute phase it is probably one of the most painful conditions faced in the chiropractic clinic.
 The pain is relentless and it is difficult to find a position which relieves the pain.
 It is often especially bad at night.

-The definitive test for a pinched nerve is called the Upper Limb Tension Test ... follow this link to a YouTube video showing you how to test if you may have a pinched nerve causing your arm pain.
+The definitive test for a pinched nerve is called the upper limb tension test; follow this link to a video showing you how to test if you may have a pinched nerve causing your arm pain.

 Neck pain is a common reason people visit their chiropractor.
-Typically it doesn't start from a single injury, though it may – a car accident, a fall from a horse etc. Instead, the problem usually develops over time from the stress and strain of daily activities, which includes the traumas that almost everyone experiences.
+Typically it doesn't start from a single injury, though it may; a car accident or a fall from a horse, for example.
+Instead, the problem usually develops over time from the stress and strain of daily activities, which includes the traumas that almost everyone experiences.

 Plus, there is much confusion and disagreement even amongst experts.